PiterWeb/WebClickTest/README.md

 ## Purpouse

-📖 Learning all the most basic Vue 3 concepts
+📖 Learn all the most basic Vue 3 concepts

 ## Technologies used 📘